antcar112/algorithms-and-data-structures/src/data-structures/README.md

 1. Be fast (O(1) time)
 2. Distributes uniformly, doesn't cluster outputs at the same indices
 3. Deterministic, always gives the same output for the same input.

+#### Handle Hashing Collisions

+What happens when our hash function returns the same index for different keys?
+Even with the best hashing functions, these collisions will eventually occur.
+Two strategies are:

+1. **Separate chaining** - store values at each index using a more sophisticated data structure (ex. an array)
+2. **Linear probing** - when we find a collision, search for the next empty spot and store the data there